D2C vs. B2C: What is the Difference?

 Key Characteristics of B2C:

-- Intermediary-Based Selling: Businesses rely on third-party retailers or marketplaces.
+- Intermediary-Based Selling: Companies are using third-party retailers or marketplaces.

-- Established Distribution Networks: B2C brands leverage retail chains, eCommerce platforms, and wholesalers.
+- Existing Distribution Channels: B2C brands use retail store chains, online stores, and distributors.

-- Mass Market Reach: A broader audience can access the product through different channels.
+- Mass Market Reach: More people have access to the product via the various channels.

-- Limited Customer Data: Sellers do not always have direct access to customer behavior insights.
+- Limited Customer Data: Sellers often lack direct access to insights on customer behavior.

 What is D2C?